Steve Somers

-Personal life
+Early life

 Somers is a native of San Francisco, California, and became a fan of the San Francisco Giants upon the team's arrival to the city in 1958.
 He graduated from the University of California at Berkeley in 1969.
 He currently resides in Manhattan.

-His nickname is "The Schmoozer."
-He roots for the New York Mets (or Metropolitans as he refers to them), the New York Knicks (or Knickerbockers) the New York Rangers and New York Jets (sometimes he even calls them the Jetropolitans).
+His nickname is, "the Schmoozer."
+He roots for the New York Mets (or Metropolitans as he refers to them), the New York Knicks (or Knickerbockers), the New York Rangers and New York Jets (sometimes he even calls them the Jetropolitans).

 Career

 Somers began his career in the Bay Area.
 Before graduating high school, he worked at KYA radio in San Francisco delivering on air high school sports reports.
 After college, Somers began hosting a news talk show on KNEW radio in Oakland.
 To that effect, Time Magazine ran a story naming him the youngest talk show host in the country at that period of time.
-Somers also worked a public address announcer for the NBA's San Francisco Warriors.
+Somers also worked as a public address announcer for the NBA's San Francisco Warriors.

 In 1970, Somers joined KPIX in San Francisco as a weekend sports anchor and won a San Francisco Press Club Award.
 Over the next decade and a half he held other television sportscasting positions at KOVR in Sacramento, WXIA-TV in Atlanta and KNBC in Los Angeles.
 While in Los Angeles, he also launched a sports talk program at KMPC radio.